lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 The described analytical workflow makes extensive use of the **`conda`** package management and the **`snakemake`** workflow software.
 These software packages and the functionality of **`Rmarkdown`** provide the source for a rich, reproducible and extensible tutorial document.

-The workflow contained within this Tutorial performs an authentic bioinformatics analysis and using the human chromosome 4 as a reference sequence.
+The workflow contained within this Tutorial performs an authentic bioinformatics analysis and uses human chromosome 4 as a reference sequence.
 There are some considerations in terms of memory and processor requirement.
 Indexing the whole human genome for sequence read mapping using **`minimap2`** will use at least **`18 Gb`** of memory.
 The minimal recommended hardware setup for this tutorial is a 4 threaded computer with at least 8 Gb of RAM and 10 Gb of storage space.

 There are few dependencies that need to be installed at the system level prior to running the tutorial.
 The **`conda`** package management software will coordinate the installation of the required bioinformatics software and their dependencies in user space - this is dependent on a robust internet connection.